jonhoo/thesis/000-proposal.md

  - Micro and macro evaluations of the performance and memory impact of introducing partial state to an application's dataflow.

+## Thesis outline

+ - **Introduction/Motivation**

+   Similar to the proposal introduction.
+Why dataflow is useful.
+Why existing approaches are problematic.
+ - **Background: The Dataflow Model**

+   How dataflow works in general.
+Inputs, operators, signed updates, propagation, etc.
+ - **Background: Noria**

+   Important Noria-specific dataflow mechanisms.
+Materializations, dynamic dataflow, SQL-to-dataflow, thread domains, no coordiation.
+ - **Related Work**

+   Existing dataflow systems.
+Differential Dataflow arrangements and cyclic evictions.
+Windowing.
+Database view materialization.
+Maybe cache eviction work.
+ - **The Partially Stateful Dataflow Model**
+   - **Model goals**

+     What do we want from partial state?
+Memory use, eviction, performance, consistency.
+   - **Upqueries**

+     How upqueries work conceptually.
+Why they present an attractive design (can re-use existing dataflow "forward" logic).
+Terminology.
+   - **Invariants**

+     Establish dataflow invariants needed to ensure that upqueries produce correct results.
+   - **Challenges**

+     Detail the challenges from "Technical Approach" above.
+ - **Making Partial State Practical**

+   Introduce the mechanisms outlined in the solution keys for the challenges in "Technical Approach".
+Detail what problem they solve, their impact, and how they related back to the invariants.
+ - **Evaluation**
+   - **Micro-Benchmarks**

+     Primarily focused on benchmarking specific dataflow patterns as outlined in the evaluation section of the proposal.
+   - **Unsharded Lobsters**

+     The "overall application impact" benchmark outlined in the evaluation section.
+   - **Sharded Lobsters**

+     This is the same application as above, but run with Noria sharding enabled.
+My theory at this time is that this will work _correctly_, but will suffer from certain known performance problems.
+I have ideas for how these _might_ be solved, which brings us to:
+ - **Future Work**

+   Efficient upqueries across multi-level sharded shuffles.
+Upquery key
+   subsumption: possibly no need to upquery for (A, B) if you previously upqueried for A. "Relaxed" aggregations that assume monotonicity of inputs (e.g., top-k that never upqueries).
+Ranged upqueries and upqueries across range partitioned shards.

 ## Proposed Timeline

  - **May 1st, 2020**: (already completed) Finish Noria implementation.